why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ## User Settings
 ### Local User

-At this point you can create a local user or skipping that by selecting _Skip User Creation_ you can set up a password for `root`.
+At this point you can create a local user or skip that by selecting _Skip User Creation_ you can set up a password for `root`.
 You need to fill out the empty fields in order to create a first user:

 * _User's Full Name_: A human-friendly version of your username, which will be shown in login windows for example.